12 STEP WORKSHOP

 Emotional ambitions = my sense of emotional well-being.

 Social ambitions = community, world and personal relationships.

 Material ambitions - " Pocketbook " = health, finances, material possessions, employment, job, business.

 Spiritual ambitions = my understanding, relationship and conscious contact with my Higher Power.

 Much of the information is from an A.A.
-12 Step Study Workshop, conducted by Dallas B. We hope to make more of the handouts available on this website.
+12 Step Study Workshop, that's presented by Dallas B. It was both -- transcribed by tape and also from his personal writings.
+We hope to make more of the handouts available on this website.
 Check back for updates.
-If you have questions, contact Dallas B.
+If you have questions, contact us.

 Handout from "12 Step Workshop" with Dallas B. Copies available at www.Step12.com